Read time: ~10 minutes

 Finding soap is the fun part!
 This is where you can get creative.

-- Check out any local soap makers near you
+- Check out bulk stores near you:

 - Make sure to give Etsy some screen time as well.

-- Lastly, if this seems overwhelming, try starting with Dr. Bronner’s bar soap.
+Lastly, if this seems overwhelming, try starting with Dr. Bronner’s bar soap.
 It’s sold in most stores and NOT wrapped in plastic.

 Shampoo & Conditioner bars are everywhere now and there are so many different brands you can research to find one (or a few) that work best for you.
+They also make great gifts!

 - ZeroWasteStore has amazing ones with an abundance of scents!